dlsc-software-consulting-gmbh/jfxcentral-data/realworld/epubcheckfx/readme.md

 A graphical interface for the official *W3C EPUBCheck* conformance checker.
 It can validate EPUB files and folders and display metadata in an easy-to-use and modern interface.
-Validation results are displayed as a table or list and a summary provides a quick overview of the number of errors and warnings that occurred.
+Validation results are displayed as a table or list, and a summary provides a quick overview of the number of errors and warnings that occurred.

 ![EPUBCheckFX Screenshot Light Mode](EPUBCheckFX-Screenshot-Light.png)